alphagov/content-tagger/README.md

 Content Tagger has a "Projects" function for tagging content in bulk to the Topic Taxonomy.
 It also supports tagging individual pages.

-### Facets

-Content tagger can create, edit and publish facet groups.
-It also allows you to tag content to a facet group.

-Content designers follow the [How to tag content with facet values](https://docs.publishing.service.gov.uk/manual/tag-content-with-facet-values.html) instructions to tag a particular piece of content (e.g.
-"/government/publications/workplace-rights-if-theres-no-brexit-deal") with a
-particular facet value (e.g. "Accommodation").

 ## Screenshots

 ### Tagging content